LuckyServ/SteamServerQueries/README.md

   --sortreverse         reverse sort
   --printestimate       prints an estimate of how long the script will run
 ```
+Increasing `--threadcount` improves performance but can easily overload your network card if the value is too high.
+You will get more failed connections because of dropped UDP packets.
+Increasing `--retry` to 2 (default is 1 try) will increase reliability but also increase execution time and load on the network card.
+The `--timeout` option can also be viewed as a maximum ping filter.

+## Helper scripts

 Finally, the [bash](https://github.com/LuckyServ/SteamServerQueries/tree/master/bash)
 directory contains quick one liner bash commands that I use frequently.